 Although they look unique, Dwelfs need the same care as other hairless cats.
 Ensure you protect their skin from sunburns and clothe them during the colder months.
 Dwelfs are generally healthy and long-lived cats with a life expectancy of 12 to 15 years.

-The Genetta Munchkin is a crossbreed between the Munchkin, Savanna, and Bengal.
-This unique feline breed looks like a wild cat because of its Bengal cat heritage.
+The Genetta is a crossbreed between the Munchkin, Savanna, and Bengal.
+This unique feline looks like a wild cat because of the Bengal heritage.
 The name “Genetta” was inspired by the African Genet, a wild cat native to Africa but widespread in southwestern Europe.
-Generally, the feline looks like a miniature version of a wild cat!
+Generally, they look like a miniature version of a wild cat!

 Genettas have warm temperaments and are prized for their sociability and playfulness.
-These cats are brilliant and need plenty of mental and physical stimulation to stay out of trouble.
+These brilliant cats need plenty of mental and physical stimulation to avoid trouble.
 Although they look untamed, they are cuddly and pretty good with kids and other pets.

 The general care of a Genetta is manageable even for a new pet parent.
-Moreover, they are relatively healthy and more long-lived than most Munchkin cat breeds.
-With proper care, these cats can live between 12 and 16 years.
+Moreover, they are relatively healthy and longer living than most Munchkin breeds.
+With proper care, Genettas can live between 12 and 16 years.

-The curly coat of this Munchkin breed doesn’t need much maintenance.
+The curly coat doesn’t need much maintenance.
 You only need to brush it once or twice weekly to remove mats and tangles.
 Skookum cats can live between 10 and 15 years on average with proper care.

-Munchkin cat breeds are short-legged felines with big hearts and charming temperaments.
-Although vertically challenged, these cats are relatively healthy and even recognized by The International Cat Association.
-Unfortunately, they are a subject of controversy, and some even believe they have a physical deformity, and breeding them is unethical.
+Munchkin breeds are short-legged felines with big hearts and charming temperaments.
+Although vertically challenged, these cats are relatively healthy and recognized by The International Cat Association.
+Unfortunately, they are a subject of controversy, and some believe they have a physical deformity, and breeding them is unethical.